simon-frankau/excel-ray-tracer/README.md

 # Excel-based simple ray tracer

+![A picture of a chrome sphere, rendered by dithering the colour of cells in Excel.](./tracer.png)

 I wrote this back in late 2004 or so, when I was doing a bunch of spreadsheet work.
 It's a simple (fixed scene) ray tracer, with those most traditional of items, a mirrored sphere and a checkerboard plane.